p1ng07/rusty_boy/readme.md

 # Build

-There are available builds in the releases page.

-But you can also just clone the repo and run `cargo run --release`
+Just clone the repo and run `cargo run --release`

+Once it is done, there will be ready-made binaries in the releases page.

+# Todo

+1. Better Timer
+2. Better RTC
+3. Fifo renderer